qleet/user-docs/docs/guides/getting-started.md

 You should see a pair of pods for the `forward-proxy-server` deployment.
 These are the Envoy proxy.
-Also, you should find a `forward-proxy-controller-manaager`.
+Also, you should find a `forward-proxy-controller-manager`.
 This is the Kubernetes operator that serves as a control plane for Envoy and configures it.
 It uses a ForwardProxy custom resource that was created by the workload controller.
 You can see the content of that resource with the following: